Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

     - The limitation of Archive tier is that you cannot directly access the object itself- You first have to rehydrate it before you can access it. - Rehydration is changing the object from archive to hot or cool - this can take up to 15 hours, but there is an option of "high priority" that can complete rehydration in under 1 hr if < 1GB
     - In the archived state the blob cannot be edited, you will have to rehydrate it first

+- **Life cycle Management Rules**:
+    - You can add a rule to a storage account.
+The rule facilitates automation.
+It wil be very demanding to manually change access tier for every blob item from cool to archive or hot to cool.
+For example you can set a rule that if a base blob has not been modified for the past 30 days you can change its tier from hot to cool automatically
+    - Likewise you can also create a rule to move a Blob from cool to archive after 180 days
+    - The rules can also be disabled and deleted